||The History of The Samoyed Association|

-The affairs of the Association are conducted by an Executive Council elected by the members and consisting of not more than 15 members together with the Secretary of the Scottish Branch plus one member elected by that Branch, in addition to a President, Treasurer and Secretary.
+The affairs of the Association are conducted by an Executive Council elected by the members and consisting of not more than 15 members, in addition to a President, Treasurer and Secretary.

 Council meetings are held 4 times per year, and the Annual General Meeting, to which all members are invited, is held towards the end of March each year.
 The Samoyed Association Secretary, Miss Avis Haffenden, will be more than happy to help if you have any further queries and her address is 6 Wetherby Gardens, Bletchley, Milton Keynes, MK3 5NP (telephone : 01908 379624).

 |Mrs Angela Danvers-Smith||54 Coverdale, Whitwick, Leicestershire, LE67 5BP||01530 833191|

 |Chairman||Mrs. Lee Ross||21 Keswick Gardens,Ruislip,Middx.

 |Mr D Wilding||1 Belvedere Close, Frodsham, Warrington, WA6 7PJ||01928 733398|